I will be out of the country from May 8 to May 31. I might not check too often my e-mail. Please understand.

 I came to the University of Houston in 1969 with a degree from the University of Bonn (PhD 1966, Habilitation 1973, Darmstadt).
 My main research interests are in Mathematical Logic, Universal Algebra, Lattice Theory and Logic Programming.
 Some of my papers, e.g., on quasi-universal and projective model classes are with Manfred Armbrust who retired from the University of Cologne.
 A paper on non-standard lattice theory is with two of my former Ph.D. students Mai Gehrke and Matt Insall.
 We had this paper dedicated to Abraham Robinson.

-I was from 1980-1992 an associate editor of the Zeitschrift für Mathematische Logik und Grundlagen der Mathematik which shortly after the Re-Unification of Germany became Mathematical Logic Quarterly.
+I was from 1980-1992 an associate editor of the Zeitschrift für Mathematische Logik und Grundlagen der Mathematik which shortly after the Re-Unification of Germany became Mathematical Logic Quarterly

-Since June 1996, I am the Managing Editor of the Houston Journal of Mathematics.
-I got quite interested in publishing issues:
+Since June 1996, I am Managing Editor of the Houston Journal of Mathematics

 At the Satellite Conference on Electronic Information and Communication in Mathematics of the International Congress of Mathematicians, Beijing, August 2002, I presented at Tsinghua University a paper